NukP/twaxs/README.md

-# SXRD
+# T-Waxs
-A Python package for visualizing and analyzing operando XRD data.
+A Python package for visualizing and analyzing time-resolved wide-angle X-ray scattering.

-### Capability
+### Capabilities
 - Reads the diffraction pattern data directly from HDF5 files.
 The package was initially developed to visualize the operando synchrotron data from Beamline ID31 at the European Synchrotron Radiation Facility (ESRF).
 - The script can slice the data based on different motor heights and visualize the XRD pattern from the same motor height (the same position on the sample).